rexm/ko.promise/README.md

 ## The Solution?

 ko.promise attempts to solve this by merging observables and the [Promises/A contract][2].
 It extends observables with promise-like behavior, allowing the developer to:
-- Set up promise pipelines and co-dependent promises (piggybacking off `ko.computed`)
+- Set up promise pipelines and multi-dependent promises (piggybacking off `ko.computed`)
 - Declaratively write MVVM applications to behave predictably in a totally async progamming model

 ### Basic Example: